 - Missing or discoloured grout in and around the shower – holes in the grout compromise the waterproofing of your shower which can lead to expensive repairs later down the track if left unfixed.

-As an add-on to our Shower sealing and waterproofing packages, we can repair or replace any leaking, worn out or dated tapware and faulty spindles.
+We can repair or replace any leaking, worn out or dated tapware and faulty spindles.
 We also have plumbers on-board to address any additional plumbing issues with your shower.